draconian-marshmallows/RpgFramework/Code/Characters/CharacterController.md

 under a directory named `DraconianMarshmallows/RpgFramework` in your project's Assets directory.

+- Enter the submodule on your system and fetch/pull to make sure you have the latest version.

 - Create a prefab-variant from our character controller prefab and add it to your project.
 ```